Gibbsdavidl/RobustEnsembleClassifierMachine/README.md

   # If using signature pairs, then the list defining the signatures, must be composed of column names
   signatures=sigs,

+  # Use only these features for the pairs
+  pair_list=pairlist,

   # Size of the ensemble, per binary prediction
   size=11,